DanielMartensson/OpenSourceLogger-Web/ReadMe.md

 The board will communicate with the TX & RX UART pins.
 All information about such as schematic and component list the board can be found in the folder KiCad & STM32.

+Made in KiCad.

 ![a](https://raw.githubusercontent.com/DanielMartensson/OpenSourceLogger/master/KiCad%20&%20STM32/3D%20Schematic.png)

+I have solder all components by my self.

 ![a](https://raw.githubusercontent.com/DanielMartensson/OpenSourceLogger/master/KiCad%20&%20STM32/Produced.jpg)

+I have solder this microcontroller by hand.

 ![a](https://raw.githubusercontent.com/DanielMartensson/OpenSourceLogger/master/KiCad%20&%20STM32/HandSolder.jpg)

+Applied inside a metallic box.
+Here I'm using Raspberry Pi to communicate with the board.
+You can use a regular computer as well, as long you have a USB to serial converter, e.g `USB/UART converter FTDI FT232` where you connect `RXD -> TX` and `TXD -> RX` on the board.

 ![a](https://raw.githubusercontent.com/DanielMartensson/OpenSourceLogger/master/KiCad%20&%20STM32/Box.jpg)

 # How to install - Ubuntu user